aajolly/container-labs/README.md

 With this new capability, you can create a new service in AWS Fargate or Amazon ECS  that uses CodeDeploy to manage the deployments, testing, and traffic cutover for you.
 When you make updates to your service, CodeDeploy triggers a deployment.
 This deployment, in coordination with Amazon ECS, deploys the new version of your service to the green target group, updates the listeners on your load balancer to allow you to test this new version, and performs the cutover if the health checks pass.

-**Note:** Although not necessary, however it is useful if you have completed lab-3 above i.e. breaking the monolith into microservices.
+**Note:** Make sure you have completed lab-3 above as this lab uses examples that are relevant if you have completed lab-3.
+This lab can very well be adapted to use lab-2 only, however changes need to be made especially where service_name = threads is referenced.

 1. Setup an IAM service role for CodeDeploy